-The Council meets monthly, except for August and December, in the Gospel Hall when Councillors are summoned, not invited, to attend.
+The Council meets monthly at 7pm on the fourth Wednesday of the month, except for August and December, in the Gospel Hall when Councillors are summoned, not invited, to attend.

 Members of the public are very welcome to attend and put their concerns forward.
 Should you have an item that you would like placed on the meeting agenda, then please contact the Clerk in the first instance.
 Elections for Councillor are held every four years and those wishing to stand should obtain the relevant form from the Clerk.
 There may be instances when a resignation etc signals either a new election or a co-option when prospective candidates would be interviewed.

 A Parish Council is a corporate body, meaning that every decision made is the responsibility of the whole council and not any individual member.
 You will find the names, addresses and contact details of your Councillors elsewhere on this website.

 A Parish Council makes decisions on behalf of the people in the parish and is the level of government closest to the community.
 As this is the case, Parish Councils are invariably the first place people will go with views, complaints or ideas.

 A Parish Council can make all kinds of decisions that affect the local community.
 Probably the most common topics are planning matters, crime prevention, managing open spaces and campaigning for and delivering better services and facilities.